-I made this Healthy Homemade Granola over the weekend and it was easier than expected.
+I made this Homemade Granola over the weekend and it was easier than expected by following this step-by-step recipe.
 For years I have been buying granola because making it at home seemed like too much work.
-I proved myself wrong, as this granola was easy to make and only took about 30 minutes.
-It’s great over yogurt, and even better in my Simple Cinnamon Yogurt Parfait recipe.
+I proved myself wrong, as this granola recipe was easy to make and only took about 30 minutes.
+It’s great over yogurt, and even better in my Simple Cinnamon Yogurt Parfait.
 It’s crunchy, sweet, and pretty addictive.
+Let’s get start.

 I made about 20 servings (1/4 cups serving) this time around.
 It was a lot, as you can see by the pictures below.
 Too much?
 Nah, but you can easily cut this recipe in half if you want.